 The man stroked his hacked beard as he resumed pacing around the room.

 “First – recruitment.
 Civilian morale will undoubtedly be low.
-Conscription by the sword may give us the numbers, but not the motivation.
-We must take propaganda to new heights.
+Conscription may offer the numbers to sound impressive, but numbers alone are meaningless on the battlefield.
+Wars are won by motivated individuals, and for that we must take propaganda to new heights.
 Mobilize every resource yet untouched.
 Make sure that every man, woman, and child knows: the only alternative to fighting, is death.”

 “Or a fate worse than,” Major Samusenko spat out.
-Disgust and hatred soaked her acidic tone: “Those barbarians rape women in city squares, even before the eyes of their own families.”
+Disgust and hatred soaked her acidic tone: “Those barbarians rape women in our very city squares, even before the eyes of their own families.”

-Almost everyone in the room visibly cringed, yet the young man didn’t show the slightest emotional change.
+Almost everyone in the room visibly cringed.
+Lydia’s own breath caught as her vivid mind conjured an abhorrent scene that only strengthened her resolve to die fighting.
+Yet, the strange man didn’t show the slightest emotional change.

 He merely raised his hand and pointed at the Major.
-“Make sure everyone knows that.”
+“Make sure everyone knows that, in detail.
+Have their own daughters tell them if need be.”

 “Second – reorganize the army…”

 “What army?”
-Captain Nataliya blurted out in mockery.
-“We have to rebuild an army first!”
+Captain Dolina blurted out in mockery.
+“We have to rebuild an army first!
+How are we to–”

 “One does not teach a child the wrong way to saddle before fixing the mistake,” the man declared.
-“Your record of defeats shows that the army composition, equipment, and squad tactics are inadequate for confronting the Easterners’ style of warfare.
-Such drastic differences show that our enemy originate from a higher arena of warfare.
+“Your consistent record of defeats reveals that the army composition, equipment, and squad tactics are inadequate for confronting the Easterners’ style of warfare.
+Such drastic differences show that our enemy originate from a higher arena of warfare: one that emphasize mobility and adaptability above all.
 Therefore, to match them in battle, we must first level the playing field.”

 His unflappable expression then met Kazimir’s examining gaze:

-Lydia almost choked on air as her eyes swelled to gawking.
+Lydia nearly choked on air as her eyes swelled to gawking.
 You plan to restructure our entire military in under three weeks!?

 The Grand Magistrated nodded in agreement, his emerald eyes beaming with growing confidence.